radar/ryanbigg.com/_posts/2021-03-23-maintainable-rails.markdown

 We'll take apart the intermingling of request-response handling and business logic from within our controllers, and move that out to another set of distinct classes.

-We'll move code that would typically be in a view or a helper, into yet another type of distinct class.
+We'll move code that would typically be in a view or a helper, into yet another type of distinct class: one called a _view component_.

 And with this, we'll move forward into that bright future that'll lead to your Rails applications being maintainable.